tnscorcoran/rhsso-3scale/README.md

 1 - Setup your 3scale Account
 ==================================================================================================
+Go to API - Integration and click *add the base URL of your API and save the Configuration*
 ![Edit integration settings](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/01%20edit%20integration%20settings.png)
 For GATEWAY, choose APICast Self Managed.
 For AUTHENTICATION choose Oauth 2.0.
 Update Service